The only surgery that has been proven to improve the chances of long-term survival is liver transplantation.

 - In this operation, the diseased liver is removed and replaced with a healthy liver from an organ donor.

-- About 80-90 percent of people who undergo liver transplantation survive.
+- Most people who undergo liver transplantation survive.

 - As in all transplantation procedures, supportive care before and after the procedure is very important in determining the success of the operation.